kubernetes/kubernetes/staging/src/k8s.io/cloud-provider/sample/README.md

 1. Have your external repo under k8s.io. e.g. `k8s.io/cloud-provider-<provider>`
 2. Create `main.go` file under your external repo CCM directory.
 Please refer to `basic_main.go` for a minimum working sample.
 Note: If you have a requirement of adding/deleting controllers within CCM, please refer to `k8s.io/kubernetes/cmd/cloud-controller-manager/main.go` for extra details.
 3. Build/release CCM from your external repo.
-For existing cloud providers, the option to import legacy providers from `k8s.io/legacy-cloud-provider/<provider>` is still available.
+For existing cloud providers, the option to import legacy providers from `k8s.io/legacy-cloud-provider/<provider>` is still available until 1.31.

 ## Things you should NOT do